 Beaches/Outdoor Places in Germany

-If you’re visiting Germany and looking for outdoor fun, they have some beaches by the Baltic Sea and Northern Sea.
+If you’re visiting Germany and looking for outdoor fun, they have some beaches by the Baltic Sea and the Northern Sea.
 These beaches are beautiful, but the weather is so erratic that I would never recommend it as a beach vacation destination.
 Even in the summer, it can rain for a week or two straight.

 There are no beaches in the southern part of Germany, but there are mountains and beautiful lakes.
 And don’t we all love mountains?
 And don’t we all love lakes?
-But even in Eastern Germany and central parts of the country, there is some lovely scenery with plenty of hiking options.
+But even in Eastern Germany and the central parts of the country, there is some lovely scenery with plenty of hiking options.

 Insurance in Germany

 One of the best German travel tips I can give is to have insurance.
 We Germans love to be insured – health insurance is mandatory, but I guess we have all kinds of insurance.
 However, as a visitor from abroad, you most likely have to get health insurance – of course, because I am German, health insurance is essential to me.

 So, if you are from the European Union and have health insurance in your country, you might be automatically insured, but please, please double-check.
 If you are not insured, check out if travel health insurance (and probably some other insurances) might make sense for your Germany trip.